Thealdersonproject/LogFusion/README.md

-# LogFusion
+# Yaplogger

 ## Overview

-LogFusion is a flexible and extensible logging framework designed to provide a single service for logging, monitoring, and observability.
+YapLogger is a flexible and extensible logging framework designed to provide a single service for logging, monitoring, and observability.
 It supports multiple logging handlers and integrations, making it easy to manage and extend your logging needs.

 ## Features